AlecBenzer/alecbenzer.github.com/_posts/2019-01-22-dont-checkout-master.md

 * Logically groups individual features/bug fixes.
 * Easy to manage multiple concurrent changes.

-But even if we don’t commit directly onto a local master branch, we still often need to refer to the _remote_ master branch to do things like:
+But even if you don’t commit directly onto a local master branch, you still often need to refer to the _remote_ master branch to do things like:

 * Start new feature branches off of master.
 * Take changes that have been made to master and pull them into a feature branch.